Alexander Gibson (industrialist): Later years and legacy

 The Canadian cotton textile industry, including Gibson's enterprise, soon ran into difficulties.
 These included a shortage of skilled workers, competition for raw materials, and dependence on imported technology.
-Most serious was the fact that the market could not support the amount of cotton cloth produced by all the mills.
+Most serious was that the market could not support the amount of cotton cloth produced by all the mills.
 Gibson refused to join a trade association organized as early as 1886 to try to prevent overproduction, but in 1892 he agreed to market all his production through the Canadian Colored Cotton Mills Company Limited of Montreal.

 Through the 1890s, also, his lumber export business became less profitable, due to the increasing age of his mills and the declining supply of suitable lumber on his land.
 He reorganized and recapitalized his businesses, first as Alexander Gibson & Sons in 1897, and then as the Alexander Gibson Railroad and Manufacturing Company in 1900.
 Finally, he was unable to extricate himself from his financial difficulties.
 The cotton mill property was taken over by the Canadian Colored Cotton Mills Company in 1907, while his remaining business assets were transferred to his creditors in 1908.
 He received an annual pension of $5,000 and the right to live in his house in Marysville for the rest of his life.
 Alexander Gibson died at his home in Marysville on 14 August 1913, at the age of ninety four.
 His wife had predeceased him in 1898.

 Alexander Gibson was remembered as a generous philanthropist as well as a "hard-driving entrepreneur".
 He was recognized as a Person of National Historic Significance by the Canadian government in 2007.
 The citation noted that he was "a pivotal figure in the economy of the Maritimes at a time of transformation and integration within the national economy" and that he "left an important legacy of railway and industrial infrastructure in his province".
-His Family Plot in the Alexander Gibson Memorial Cemetery, 351 Canada Street, Fredericton was declared an Historic Place in 2010.
+The Gibson family plot in the Alexander Gibson Memorial Cemetery in Fredericton was recognized as a local historic place in 2010.